-MacMurrough was not to be discouraged, however; he returned shortly thereafter with an army provided by Henry II and the assistance of the legendary Richard FitzGilbert de Clare, also known as Strongbow.
-He eventually managed to take over Ireland and instated himself as ruler there.
+MacMurrough was not to be discouraged however; he returned shortly thereafter with an army provided by Henry II and the assistance of the legendary Richard FitzGilbert de Clare, also known as Strongbow.
+He eventually managed to take over Ireland and instated himself as the ruler there.
 He became sick and died after a short reign, and left his throne to Strongbow.
 O'Connor and O'Rourke raised an army and attempted to instate MacMurrough's nephew, with whom they sympathized, instead of Strongbow but they were defeated.

-Strongbow therefore became King of Ireland, but King Henry had plans of his own.
+Strongbow, therefore, became King of Ireland, but King Henry had plans of his own.
 He had provided the army that conquered Ireland, and he wanted Ireland in his empire.
 So he brought a new army to Ireland, consisting of over 4000 troops.
 Strongbow surrendered Ireland to him without a drop of blood being shed.

 For a long time thereafter, Ireland was divided between the Normans and the Gaels.
 Though the Normans controlled most of the Island, there was eventually a Gaelic resurgence and the Norman territories were vastly reduced.
 Once this happened, the Normans began to be assimilated and eventually became "more Irish than the Irish."